 Castile soap is a vegetable soap traditionally made from 100 percent pure olive oil, water, and lye.
 It is a vegan product because it does not include the addition of animal fats as some other soaps might.
-It is believed to have originated from a region in Spain historically called Castile, which is where it takes its name from.
-Sometimes castile soap is called olive oil soap.
+It is believed to have originated from the Castile region of Spain, which is how it gets its name.
+Sometimes Castile soap is called olive oil soap.
 Castile soap is available in bar or liquid form.
 For some great brands to choose from, check out the top Castile soaps for green cleaning.

-- aloe vera gel (for moisturizing benefits)
+- Aloe vera gel (for moisturizing benefits)

-- essential oils (e.g., peppermint, lavender)
+- Essential oils (peppermint, lavender)

-- salt (used in bar soaps to make them harder and last longer)
+- Salt (used in bar soaps to make them harder and last longer)

-- vegetable oils (e.g., hemp, coconut, avocado oils, etc.)
+- Vegetable oils (hemp, coconut, avocado oils)

 Green Cleaning Uses

-Did you know that you can use castile soap to clean your house inside and out?
+You can use Castile soap to clean your house inside and out.
 Castile soap is indispensable in green cleaning because it acts as a surfactant and helps lift away dirt and cut through grease.
-You can use Castile soap to clean your whole house from top to bottom!
+You can use Castile soap to clean your whole house from top to bottom.

 Make Your Own Castile Soap

 Castile soap normally has a shelf life of about three years.
 Make sure to check the expiration date on the bottle before using.
 How you store your soap will affect its shelf-life.
 For example, if liquid soaps are not closed well and kept in a shower, then the possibility of contaminants entering the product increases.
-So this means the formulation may be compromised, especially if it doesn't contain any preservatives.
+So this means the formulation may be compromised, especially if it does not contain any preservatives.

 Safety and Environmental Notes